 - 1/2 cup heavy cream

 - 2 pints assorted fresh berries, such as raspberries, strawberries, and blackberries, rinsed and hulled if needed

 - 2 cups Sweetened Whipped Cream

 - Sprigs of fresh mint

-- Combine the cookie crumbs and melted butter in a medium-size mixing bowl.
+Combine the cookie crumbs and melted butter in a medium-size mixing bowl.
 Thoroughly mix together, then press into the bottom of a 10-inch springform pan and bake for 10 minutes.
 Remove from the oven and set aside.
 Reduce the oven to 300° F.

 Beat the cream cheese in teh bowl of a standing electric mixer with the paddle attached until smooth.
-Add the sugar and process.
-Add the eggs 1 at a time, running the processor in between each addition.
-Add the heavy cream, flour, salt, and vanilla and process until smooth, scraping down the sides of the bowl as needed.
+Add the sugar and mix to combine.
+Add the eggs 1 at a time, mixing between each addition.
+Add the heavy cream, flour, salt, and vanilla and mix until smooth, scraping down the sides of the bowl as needed.
 With the motor running, add the chocolate in a steady stream.
 Pour the mixture into the prepared pan.
-Bake until the center of the cake sets, about 1 hour and 15 minutes.
+Bake until the center of the cake sets, about 1 hour.

 Remove from the oven and loosen the sides of the cake with a thin knife.
 Cool completely.
 If you like it slightly chilled, refrigerate for about 1 hour.